sourceplusplus/documentation/docs/getting-started/README.md

 1. Attach the Source++ Agent
 1. Connect the Source++ Plugin

 The first step is to boot the Source++ Live Platform.
-This following instructions will walk you through the process of booting the platform.
+The following instructions will walk you through the process of booting the platform.
 The recommended approach for booting the platform is via [Docker](#docker).

 ## Docker